- How to operate the device and take care of it as independently as possible

 - The Center for AAC & Autism "is dedicated to building awareness of the power of AAC to change the lives of children with autism and other developmental disabilities, who are challenged by limited spontaneous communication skills."
 LAMP focuses on giving the individual independent access to vocabulary on voice output AAC devices that use consistent motor planning.

 - iCan has a section on using AAC with students who have Autism plus other resources.
-It will take you through a step-by-step approach for learning more about this topic.
+It will take you through a step-by-step approach to learning more about this topic.
 "AAC offers great potential as a means to support verbal skills.
 For some individuals, AAC may be temporary, for others the need for AAC will be lifelong."

 - PictureSET provides a collection of downloadable visual supports that can be used by students for both receptive and expressive communication in the classroom, at home, and in the community.
 This is a searchable database allows you to find a wide range of useful visual supports for different curriculum areas, activities, and events.